dasjiwesh/Namaste_React/Notes.md

       onChange={(e)=>{
         searchText = e.target.value;
       }}/>
 Above code: We can't change values for local variable(searchText, in this case) created in React with onChange function.
-That we've to do with the help of Hooks which will give a function to update the local variable.
+That we've to do with the help of Hooks(useState). useState gives an array in which the 1st thing is a variable.
+Now in above case we use callback(e) function to update the upcoming values into the variable.
+Whereas if we want to show a particular value we can create a JS variable and place it wherever required. useState's variable is only required when working under React otherwise not & also if we want to change the value of the variable from time-to-time.